macchrome/chromium/README.md

 # chromium
-Chromium for macOS - All codecs 64 bit only
+Chromium development versions: macOS and Windows - All codecs 64 bit only